[?] Subscribe To This Site

 It is never too early to incorporate math activities.
 Preschoolers can pick up early math skills quickly which will only help them learn math concepts.

 To some math is a horrible, awful thought, while others thrive on math.
-Math is a necessary evil.
-You need math to balance a checkbook, follow a recipe, check the time, etc. Yes, we have calculators and clocks, but if you must learn how to work these items (all part of math skills).
+Basic math is necessary tool in become a self-sufficient adult.
+You need math to pay bills and balance a checkbook, follow a recipe, check the time, buy a toy at the store.
+Math is all around us.
+Yes, we have calculators and clocks, but if you must learn how to understand and work these items (all part of math skills).

 Here's a little trick...if your preschooler doesn't hear you say "math is hard", they won't know math is hard.
 Your preschooler is a sponge and learning is learning whether you are teaching math, vocabulary or manners.